The topics below answer the most Frequently Asked Questions. Please contact us through our online inquiry form with additional questions.

 The Boat School is in contact with potential employers around the world.
 The School sends out email notices to graduates with current employment opportunities.
-The Student Services Coordinator can provide resources for resume writing, application competition, references, digital portfolio development, and interview skills.
-The School tracks graduates and keeps a record of their work and boatbuilding histories.
-Graduates automatically become members of our alumni association.
+The Career Services Coordinator can provide resources for resume writing, application competition, references, digital portfolio development, and interview skills Graduates automatically become members of our alumni association.

 The Northwest School of Wooden Boat Building does not discriminate on the basis of race, color, national origin, sex, disability, or age in its programs and activities and provides equal access.
 The following person has been designated to handle inquiries regarding the non-discrimination policies: